dqminh2810/devop-project/README.md

 # devop-project
-devops project using jenkins and artifactory
+devops project using jenkins and artifactory localy